What are dioxins?

-The term dioxin usually refers to a group of persistent organic pollutants that share a similar chemical structure (polychlorinated dibenzodioxins (PCDDs).
-The word dioxin formally refers to the central dioxygenated ring, which is stabilised by the two flanking benzene rings (Figure 1).
-Polychlorinated dibenzofurans (PCDFs) and polychlorinated biphenyls (PCBs) are often called ‘dioxin-like’ as they behave in a similar way and are often included in the same set of safety limits (1).
+Dioxins refers to a group of toxic chemical compounds that share certain chemical structures and biological characteristics.
+Dioxins are called persistent organic pollutants (POPs), meaning they take a long time to break down once they are in the environment.
+The word dioxin formally refers to the central dioxygenated ring (Figure 1), which is stabilised by the two flanking benzene rings (Figure 2).
+Polychlorinated dibenzofurans (PCDFs), polychlorinated dibenzo-p-dioxins (PCDDs) and polychlorinated biphenyls (PCBs) are often called ‘dioxin-like’ as some of them behave in a similar way and are often included in the same set of safety limits (1).

 When released into the air, dioxins may be transported long distances and eventually settle in minute amounts on plants, where they are taken up by animals.
 When dioxins are released into water, they tend to settle into sediments.
 Here they can be ingested by fish and other aquatic organisms.
 Dioxins are extremely persistent and decompose very slowly in the environment.
 They become concentrated in the food chain so that animals have higher concentrations than plants, water, soil, or sediments.
 Within animals, dioxins tend to accumulate in fat.